 Q. What if I don’t want to use medication treatment?

-Q. What if my child has a sensory processing disorder or aspergers?
+Q. What if my child has a sensory processing disorder, ASD or a learning difficulty?